jamescoledesign/sat-track/README.md

 # sat-track
 A Text User Interface (TUI) for tracking satellites in a terminal window.
+Save your latitude and longitude in a `.env` file and run `python sattrack.py` to see the satellite's approximate position relative to your location.
+Cartesian coordinates are also generated for use in rotating a radio telescope.

 ## Setup
 Open the directory in a terminal, ceate a new `venv`, and install the packages.